Loan shark: 19th-century salary lenders

 The size of the loan and the repayment plan were often tailored to suit the borrower's means.
-The smaller the loan, the higher the interest rate was, as the costs of tracking and pursuing a defaulter (the overhead) were the same whatever the size of the loan.
+The smaller the loan, the higher the interest rate was, as the overhead (costs) of tracking and pursuing a defaulter did not depend on the size of the loan.
 The attitudes of lenders to defaulters also varied: some were lenient and reasonable, readily granting extensions and slow to harass, while others unscrupulously tried to milk all they could from the borrower (e.g. imposing late fees).

 Because salary lending was a disreputable trade, the owners of these firms often hid from public view, hiring managers to run their offices indirectly.
-To further avoid attracting attention, when expanding his trade to other cities, an owner would often found new firms with different names rather than expanding his existing firm into a very noticeable leviathan.
+To further avoid attracting attention, when expanding his trade to other cities, an owner would often found new firms with different names rather than increasing the visibility and recognizability of his existing firm.

 The penalties for being an illegal lender were mild.
 Illegal lending was a misdemeanor, and the penalty was forfeiture of the interest and perhaps the principal as well.
-But these were only ever imposed if the borrower sued, which he typically could not afford to do.
+But these punishments were only ever imposed if the borrower sued, which they typically could not afford to do.

 Opposition to salary lenders was spearheaded by social elites, such as businessmen and charity organizations.
 Businessmen were encouraged not to fire employees who were indebted to loan sharks so that the loan sharks could not blackmail their debtors ("pay up or we'll tell your boss that you're a deadbeat and you'll be fired").
 Charities provided legal support to troubled borrowers.
 This fight culminated in the drafting of the Uniform Small Loan Law, which brought into existence a new class of licensed lender.
 The law was enacted, first in several states in 1917, and was adopted by all but a handful of states by the middle of the 20th century.
-The model statute mandated consumer protections and capped the interest rate on loans of $300 or less at 3.5% a month (51% a year), a profitable level for small loans.
+The model statute mandated consumer protections and capped the interest rate on loans of $300 or less at 3.5% a month (51% a year), still a profitable level for small loans.
 Lenders had to give the customer copies of all signed documents.
 Additional charges such as late fees were banned.
 The lender could no longer receive power of attorney or confession of judgment over a customer.
 These licensing laws made it impossible for usurious lenders to pass themselves off as legal.
 Small loans also started becoming more socially acceptable, and banks and other larger institutions started offering them as well.